airflow2010/GOODMUSIC/README.md

 # GOODMUSIC prism

-Tools for collecting YouTube music videos from Substack, seeding a Firestore catalog, creating YouTube playlists, and rating/filtering videos via a small Flask UI.
+Tools for collecting YouTube music videos from Substack, seeding a Firestore catalog, and rating/filtering videos via a small Flask UI, export collection to YouTube-playlists

 ## Screenshots
 <table>